acdemiralp/mpi/readme.md

       - No references.
       - Static data members are ignored.
     - See https://www.boost.org/doc/libs/1_76_0/doc/html/boost_pfr/limitations_and_configuration.html for further detail.
+- Constants:
+  - Several MPI constants are unused:
+    - `MPI_STATUS_IGNORE`  : Stati are return values and this would require void overloads for every function.
+    - `MPI_STATUSES_IGNORE`: Stati are return values and this would require void overloads for every function.
+    - `MPI_ARGVS_NULL`     : This would require a scan over `std::vector<spawn_info>::arguments()` to see if they all are empty.
+    - `MPI_WEIGHTS_EMPTY`  : Prefer an empty container instead.
+    - `MPI_BOTTOM`         : Prefer nullptr instead.
+    - `MPI_ROOT`           : Unused in default arguments as intracommunicators are rarer than intercommunicators.
+Can nevertheless be passed to functions.
+    - `MPI_PROC_NULL`      : Unused in default arguments as intracommunicators are rarer than intercommunicators.
+Can nevertheless be passed to functions.

 ### Coverage (list from https://www.open-mpi.org/doc/v4.1/)
 - [x] Constants